ruzickap/k8s-istio-demo/README.md

 sleep 5
 ```

-Confirm the gateway has been created
+Confirm the gateway has been created:

 ```bash
 kubectl get gateway,virtualservice